 - If a satisfactory grade is not achieved on an activity, DON'T click "Repeat" or "Restart" as this will erase ALL work done on that activity.
 Click "Home," then click back on that activity box, and then click "Continue current progress".
 This allows work to be done on individual lessons (bubbles) within that activity, without repeating the entire thing.

 - NOTE: "Reviews" and "Milestones" are pass/fail only.
 "Continue" is not available on these 2 types of activities.
+If a Review or Milestone is not passed with a high enough grade, it must be repeated in its entirety.
 (A "Review" is like a quiz; a "Milestone" is like a unit test).